anatelli10/ts-shipment-tracking/README.md

   estimatedDeliveryDate: 1616996340000
 }
 ```
-⚠️ Currently the output will be `undefined` when any error occurs (including http errors).
+⚠️ Currently the output will be `undefined` when the courier api does not have tracking info for the given tracking number OR **when any error occurs** (js, http, api).
 Better error handling will be added in the future.

 Statuses: